Rev 11

 admin 0279ba6c-391a-472f-8cbd-1f6eb808823b

-Use the administration uuid and modify the gvmd settings.
-Remember to put your uuid as the value option.
+Use the administration UUID to modify the gvmd settings.
+Remember to replace "UUID_HERE" with your actual UUID as the value option.

 sudo gvmd --modify-setting 78eceaec-3385-11ea-b237-28d24461215b --value UUID_HERE